alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 1. Which vers used in Web API?
 2. Can we use HttpPost to get info?
 3. Can we use Get to rend request in body?
+4. How to log every request?
+5. How to do autentification in Web Api?

 SQL